Le Bokit Magnifique de Guadeloupe: Taste of the Caribbean

 What to say, what to say?
 What to do, what to do?

 As noted previously, I was surprisingly underwhelmed by the cuisine I encountered along much of my adventuring in and around the Guadeloupe Islands.
-By the time I hit the ferry to Terre-de-Haut, the small in size/big on charm islet in Les Saintes, any great expectations I might’ve had for phenomenal food had all but vanished.
+By the time I hit the ferry to Terre-de-Haut, the small in size/big on charm islet in Les Saintes, any great expectations that I might’ve had for phenomenal food had all but vanished.

 Enter le Bokit.